umazalakain/errata/README.md

 ## Interoperability with cats

-Full interoperability with cats and its `ApplicativeError` and `ApplicativeThrow` is provided in `errors.instances.*`.
+Full interoperability with cats and its `ApplicativeError` and `ApplicativeThrow` is provided in `errata.instances.*`.
 Check out [the examples](examples/src/main/scala/).

 ## Testing

 Errors uses [discipline](https://github.com/typelevel/discipline) for quickcheck-style testing of algebraic laws.
-[The laws](/errors/src/main/scala/errors/laws/) are grouped in [discipline bundles](/errors/src/test/scala/errors/discipline/) and [tested against concrete types](/errors/src/test/scala/errors/tests/).
+[The laws](/errata/src/main/scala/errata/laws/) are grouped in [discipline bundles](/errata/src/test/scala/errata/discipline/) and [tested against concrete types](/errata/src/test/scala/errata/tests/).
 Given a custom concrete type and its corresponding error raising/handling instances, you can verify them as lawful by executing against it the existing discipline bundles.
 To execute the tests simply run `sbt test`.